khemrajrathore/PIIEncoderDecoder/README.md

 Input

 ```
-Create me a congratulatory email for David for being promoted to the role Senior Software Engineer at Accenture Private Limited, New York
+Create me a congratulatory email from John working at Google Inc, California to David for being promoted to the role Senior Software Engineer at Accenture Private Limited, New York
 ```

 Encoded String